-Over 50,000 job placements have been made in industries like hospitality, retail, construction, transportation, auto repair, health care and more.
-The Federal/Fidelity Bonding Program has help many at-risk job seekers.
+Over 50,000 job placements have been made in industries like hospitality, retail, construction, transportation, auto repair, healthcare and more.
+The Federal/Fidelity Bonding Program has helped many at-risk job seekers.

 A research study published by a university in Texas surveyed employer attitudes toward hiring ex-offenders.
 Only 12% said that they were willing to hire these applicants.
 However, 51% said that they would hire ex-offenders if they were bonded.

 New York State found that having a job helps prevent a parolee from returning to prison.
 The fact is that 89% of persons who violated parole were unemployed at the time.
 Texas found that Project RIO bonding and other services for those released from its State prisons saved the State $10 million annually and made tax payers out of tax users.
 A study of the U.S. Department of Justice found that released felony offenders with histories of alcohol and drug offenses were able to be helped to secure steady employment by offering employers bonding as a job-hire incentive.

 In August 1998, the Pittsburgh City Paper brought attention to the fact that "a criminal past may prevent the transition from welfare to work," and called for expanded use of the Federal Bonding Program to deal with this job placement problem.